tylnesh/cpp-sdk-samples/vision/README.md

 Installation
 ------------

-- Download Affdex SDK for Linux [from here](https://affectiva.readme.io/docs/getting-started-with-the-affectiva-sdk-for-linux#section-1-download-and-extract-the-sdk-archive)
-- Download Affdex SDK for Windows [from here](https://affectiva.readme.io/docs/getting-started-with-the-emotion-sdk-for-windows#section-1-download-and-run-the-sdk-installer)

-##### Windows
-- Install the SDK using MSI installer.
-- The additional dependencies get installed automatically by NuGet.

-##### Linux

-*Installation Guide for dependencies CMake v3.8.1 and Boost v1.63 for CentOS 7 and Ubuntu 16.04*
+*Installation Guide for dependencies CMake v3.8.1 and Boost v1.63 for Ubuntu 16.04*

 - Boost